 But most important is doing research to find out if your occupation is in demand and if there are areas in Canada you will make a better chance to get hired.
-In some cases, your credentials will not fit the demand category or you will need a certain license to be allowed to work in your profession in Canada.
+In some cases, your credentials will not fit the demand category or you will need a license or certification before you can work in your profession in Canada.
 In that case, you could consider taking a course or doing a study to get that certificate or diploma.
 Doing a study in Canada will also create an extra opportunity to immigrate to Canada.

 The easiest way of getting a job offer from a Canadian employer is by networking.
-Joining groups, attending events, connecting in social media groups, using your connections with friends and family in Canada, are strategies to become more than a name on a resume.
+Joining associations, clubs and interest groups, attending events, connecting in social media groups, using your connections with friends and family in Canada, are strategies to become more than a name on a resume.
 When you have the chance to visit Canada connect with people and groups in person.

 - Recruiting agencies